mmz33/mmz33.github.io/_drafts/Hidden-Markov-Model-draft.md

 {% include image.html url="/images/Hidden-Markov-Model/likelihood_comp.png" description="Figure 3: Graphical representation of the likelihood computation of the ice cream events {3 1 1} given the hidden sequence {Sunny Rainy Sunny}" width="50%" %}

 But here in our case, we just assumed some hidden sequence since we don't know how this sequence looks like and there are other sequences that we need to consider.
 Thus, to compute the probability of the ice cream events *3 1 1*, we need to sum over all the possible hidden (weather) sequences.
-To do so, let's first compute the joint probability of being a in a particular hidden (weather) sequence $$Q$$ and generating a sequence $$O$$ of ice cream events.
+To do so, let's first compute the joint probability of being in a particular hidden (weather) sequence $$Q$$ and generating a sequence $$O$$ of ice cream events.
 For this, we have the following equation:

 $$ p(O, Q) = p(Q) \times p(O \vert Q) = \prod_{i=1}^{T} \underbrace{p(q_i \vert q_{i-1})}_{\text{transition probability}} \times \prod_{i=1}^{T} \underbrace{p(o_i \vert q_i)}_{\text{emission probability}} $$